jimjam-slam/sverto/README.md

 ### 📦 What's in the box?

-When you use the Sverto template in a project, it creates some files for you:
+When you use the quarto-svelte template in a project, it creates some files for you:

 * [`example.qmd`](./example.qmd): an example Quarto doc that uses a Svelte component
 * [`Circles.svelte`](./Circles.svelte): an example Svelte visualisation